 The fake company also has a phone number and email address, which could be contacted.
 In order to make it an attractive target for attackers, the website stated that the company was a contractor for large enterprises.

 This attempt was successful.
 In fact, external security researchers even warned us that there was a problem with the security measures at this honeypot plant.
-During the 240-day honeypot operation, we had two such reports from white hat hackers, meaning the honeypot factory was realistic enough to deceive third-party white hat hackers.
+During the 240-day honeypot operation, we had two such reports from security researchers hackers, meaning the honeypot factory was realistic enough to deceive third-party security researchers hackers.

 After careful preparation, the honeypot was released on the internet on May 6, 2019.
 30 cyberattacks were observed during the 240 days, six of which affected factory productivity.